-Maintain the external public relations of the caucus
+Maintain the external public relations of the caucus and communication with Caucus members.

+Promote Caucus events, meetings, and activities, in coordination with other Executive Committee members.

-Update the Caucus website as directed by the EC and/or the Chair.
+Update the Caucus website as needed, or as by request of Executive Committee Members.

 Coordinate the social events, as agreed upon by the Executive Committee, at the APHA Annual Meeting,